-Since the school opened in 1982, the Code of Behaviour has been reviewed a number of times with the Board of Management's authority through a whole-school approach, discussion with all partners and with an understanding of best practice in the area of positive behaviour management.
+Since the school opened in 1982, the Code of Behaviour has been reviewed a number of times with the Board of Management's authority through a whole school approach, discussion with all partners and with an understanding of best practice in the area of positive behaviour management.

-The 2011 updated Code was developed through consultation with all the school partners including students, parents, staff and the Board of Management and with the support of the National Behaviour Support Service (NBSS).
-It was coordinated by the KCS Positive Behaviour Strategy Team.
+The 2011 updated Code was developed through consultation with all the school partners including students, parents, staff and the Board of Management and with the support of the National Behaviour Support Service (NBSS) and the KCS Positive Behaviour Strategy Team.

 The Code will be reviewed after the initial 12 months to ensure it supports the school's mission.
-Any amendments needed will be made and if they are in keeping with the general ethos of the Code, a new version will be distributed to staff, parents and students.
+Any amendment needed will be made and if they are in keeping with the general ethos of the Code, a new version will be distributed to staff, parents and students.
 If the amendments required are substantial, a full audit will be conducted.
-As a core part of the school's work, the Code of Behaviour should be reviewed every five years through a whole-school approach using the Audit Guidelines from the NEWB or other method as deemed appropriate by the Board of Management.
+As a core part of the schools work, the Code of Behaviour will be reviewed within a seven year period through a whole school approach using the Audit Guidelines from the NEWB or other method as deemed appropriate by the Board of Management.